 Your physician will diagnose your ankle sprain after a careful examination of your foot and ankle.
 FYI The exam may be painful because they will test the following:

 - Palpate.
 Your doctor will press around the ankle to determine which ligaments are injured and also to rule out a break.

 - Range of motion.
 The doctor will also move your ankle in different directions.
-This is the part that hurt like hell becuse, a stiff, swollen ankle won’t move much.
+This is the part that hurts like hell because, a stiff, swollen ankle won’t move much.

 Grades of Ankle Sprains

 According to the American Academy of Orthopaedic Surgeons, there are classes or grades of ankle sprains depending on their severity.
 After the examination, your doctor may determine the grade of your sprain in order to develop a treatment plan.
 Sprains are graded based on how much damage has occurred to the ligaments.